 People in the middle of large organizations have to cope with complex situations and goals that compete for their time and attention.
 We need to give them the information, authority and confidence to make decisions, or they will have no alternative but to escalate – and this makes organizations very slow and chaotic.
 Senior leaders don’t have the time – and usually the capability – to make decisions for a global organization – unless they can somehow be available 24 hours a day, seven days a week and have better information than their people on local priorities and challenges.
 If they are in this position then they have probably failed to recruit good people below them.
 If they have good people and aren’t empowering them then they are wasting resource and probably demotivating their people.

 Building a sustainable world class organization isn’t just about having a smart CEO (though that obviously helps).
-It’s about building capability throughout the organisation and particularly in middle management.
+It’s about building capability throughout the organization and particularly in middle management.

 This is a critical phase in Apple’s development.
 It’s hard to know as an outsider how much is reality and how much is market and press perception.
 That sentiment has changed may be an indication that something has changed within Apple, but it could also be a reinterpretation of an unchanged Apple due to greater competition and an inevitable slowing in growth rates as the organization becomes huge.